Olsson: The Ultimate Yacht Dinghy Davits

 Olsson Automated Dinghy Davits Hoisting

-Our 3.6 meter Novurania with (now) a 20 hp 4 Stroke Yahmaha motor with Freddy and fuel etc aboard weighs in at roughly 240 kilos.
+Our 3.6 meter Novurania with (now) a 20 hp 4 Stroke Yamaha motor with Freddy and fuel etc aboard weighs in at roughly 240 kilos.
 Our Olsson davits has lowered it into the water every morning and hoisted it out every afternoon for 12 years; effortlessly, easily.

 Freddy stays in the dinghy to hook up the davit lines.